BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Acknowledgment

 \section{Acknowledgment}

-We sincerely thank Qinwei Yang, Xinhao Luo and Mingcong Han for their expertise in GPU communication library, kernel, driver and runtime.
-We also thank Xiating Xie for helping refining the early draft of this paper.
-We thank Alibaba Tongyi lab for providing the testbed during the early stage of our research.
-This work was supported by a research funding from Huawei Cloud.
-Corresponding author: Xingda Wei (\blue{\burl{wxdwfc@sjtu.edu.cn}}).}
+We would like to thank OSDI reviewers and our shepherd for their insightful feedback.
+We sincerely thank Qinwei Yang, Xinhao Luo, and Mingcong Han for giving us feedback on GPU communication library, kernel, driver and runtime.
+We also thank Xiating Xie, Chenhan Wang, Sundi Guan for refining the presentation of this paper.
+We thank Alibaba Tongyi Lab for providing the testbed during the early stage of this work.
+This work was supported in part by the National Key Research \& Development Program of China (No. 2022YFB4500700), the Fundamental Research Funds for the Central Universities, the National Natural Science Foundation of China (No. 62202291, 62272291), as well as a research grant from Huawei Cloud.

 { }